- Trip Code:HTNEVT

 Today an early morning you will check in the airport for your short but scenic flight back to Kathmandu.
 Stay overnight at the hotel

 Today you will transfer to the international airport for your next distention flight.

-“Trekking Planner will try to keep day-to-day schedule as per the detailed itinerary but there might be some flexibility due to other factors beyond our control.
+“Trekking Planner will try to keep the day-to-day schedule as per the detailed itinerary but there might be some flexibility due to other factors beyond our control.
 A variety of factors, including adverse weather conditions, natural disasters, difficulty with transportation and politics can lead to enforced changes.
 So, it is not possible to guarantee as per the itinerary.
-In the case, trip leader will manage it to minimize your inconvenience.”
+In the case, the trip leader will manage it to minimize your inconvenience.”